Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     1. (`ncn-m002#`) Upgrade `ncn-m001`.
 This **must** be executed on **`ncn-m002`**.

-        > **`NOTE`** If Kuberenetes encryption has been enabled via the [Kubernetes Encryption Documentation](../operations/kubernetes/encryption/README.md), then backup the `/etc/cray/kubernetes/encryption` directory on the master node before upgrading and restore the directory after the node has been upgraded.
+        > **`NOTE`** If Kubernetes encryption has been enabled via the [Kubernetes Encryption Documentation](../../kubernetes/encryption/README.md), then backup the `/etc/cray/kubernetes/encryption` directory on the master node before upgrading and restore the directory after the node has been upgraded.

         ```bash
         /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-master-nodes.sh ncn-m001